-Ask to speak to the “Duty Worker”.
-If the Duty Worker is not available, the receptionist will take your name and telephone number and we will ring you back in the next three (3) working days.
+State that you wish to make a referral and the Receptionist will take your name and telephone number and we will ring you back in the next three (3) working days.

 Foundation House’s contact details can also be found on the Contact Page of this website.